 D4 Secure is a security and virtualization platform for connected devices that offers uncompromised performance and flexibility.
-Cog’s virtualization enables end-point innovation through modularity and provides a platform for myriad use cases like advanced biometrics, AI and machine learning algorithms, simultaneous dual OS, and others without compromising security or performance.
+Cog’s virtualization enables end-point innovation through modularity and provides a platform for myriad Applications like advanced biometrics, AI and machine learning algorithms, simultaneous dual OS, and others without compromising security or performance.

 Cog’s products are used by more than 30 organizations globally, including General Dynamics and Northrop Grumman, as well as U.S. and international government and defense agencies.
 This collaboration with Qualcomm Technologies is expected to put Cog’s security into the toolkit of OEMs, and devices worldwide.

 “Adding Cog’s virtualization technology to our chipset platforms enhances our already robust security and brings significant flexibility for our customers,” said Jesse Seed, Director of Product Management, Qualcomm Technologies, Inc. “Simplifying and securing the connected device ecosystem is critical and a key goal for both companies.”

 “Qualcomm Technologies’ global reach will enable us to deliver secure-by-design as a global phenomenon rather than best practice,” Dr. Daniel Potts, CEO of Cog Systems says.